AkshaySiv/delta-capita-test/README.md

 **Integration**

-I attempted to set up the required environment locally for testing purposes.
-The API is operational and responding successfully, but I encountered challenges completing the following components due to limitations of a local setup
+I attempted to set up the required environment locally.
+I have successfully set up the deployment with MongoDB as the datastore, and the API is responding by fetching details from MongoDB., but I encountered challenges completing the following components
  - Load Balancer
  - Issuer (let's encrypt)
  - Certificate Manager - clients.api.deltacapita.com